kaunamohammed/BabylonChallenge/README.md

 # Summary

 The mobile challenge has been a very rewarding experience, I found the requirements for the challenge very clear, but with enough flexibility to enable me to express myself and showcase my skills.
-In completing the challenge, my time was mostly spent on design, and achieving clean, maintainable and documented code.
+In completing the challenge, my time was mostly spent on design, and achieving clean and maintainable code.

 The key challenge I encountered was in deciding and implementing the right architecture that will allow me to achieve a good level of code separation, scalability and testability.
 I have detailed the challenges and solutions below.